StanJulia/StanSample.jl/README.md

 ### Version 6.11.4

 1. Dropped conversion to Symbols in `read_csv_files()` if internals are requested (`include_internals=true`)
-2. Added InferenceObjects and PosteriorDB as dependencies.
+2. Added InferenceObjects as a dependency.

 This is part of the work with Set Haxen to enable working with InferenceData objects in a future release (probably v6.12).

-Once PosteriorDB is available I'l probably release v7.

 ### Version 6.11.1